rubber-duck-debug/cuda-mace/README.md

 # License

-This codebase operates under an Academic Software License.
+This codebase is provided under an Academic Software License.
 See LICENSE for further details.